svalqui/svalqui.github.io/pages/notes_docker.md

 # General

-image:
+# image:
-the bare minimun of a bare OS
+the bare minimun of a OS

 Check docker is running
 ```